Which command will display all installed modules from the Puppet Forge?

 Prepare for the Puppet Certified Professional Test with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for your exam!

 The command that displays all installed modules from the Puppet Forge is "puppet module list."
-This command is specifically designed to show a comprehensive list of all the modules that have been installed on the system using Puppet.
-It provides critical information, such as the name, version, and any other relevant details about the modules.
+This command provides a comprehensive overview of the modules that have been installed on the Puppet system, including their names, versions, and the paths where they are located.
+By issuing this command, users can easily verify the modules they have at their disposal for managing and configuring their infrastructure.

 Subscribe